OrderedSet86/flow2/math.md

 Once the edge values are constructed, the machine counts can be calculated directly from them.
 For example, if the balanced flowchart needs to output 1000 oxygen/s, and the provider machine produces 500 oxygen/s, then you need 2 of that provider machine.

+How are the equations calculated?
+From two sources:
+1. Machine-internal equations, so inputs * outputs number of equations (eg 1 sugar beet makes 8 sugar in an extractor)
+2. Ingredient sanity check equations, so sum(inputs) - sum(outputs) = 0

 ## Failure Modes

 This works excellently for "simple" scenarios.
 However, it breaks in two situations: